 Using Guardian Plants to Manage Insect Pests in Greenhouse Crops

 Carol Glenister, Entomologist & Founder, IPM Labs Inc., Locke, NY

 The key to a successful biological control program is reducing pest insects while maintaining the beneficial insect population.
 This presentation will discuss how guardian plant systems work and how to use them properly to help maintain a stable population of beneficial insects.

 Dr. Fred Hulme, Technical Services Director, Horticulture, ICL Specialty Fertilizers

 Maintaining adequate nutrition is among the most important aspects of producing quality greenhouse crops.
 This presentation will discuss changes to growing programs that can help improve nutrient and fertilizer efficiency while maintaining adequate plant nutrition.

 Please note that lunch is on your own, bring a lunch or step out to fast food restaurants within a short drive.

-3 pesticide re-certification credits in Massachusetts category 26 (greenhouse) have been approved for this program, valid for equivalent categories in all New England states.
+3 pesticide re-certification credits in Massachusetts category 26 (greenhouse) or category 31 (vegetables) have been approved for this program, valid for equivalent categories in all New England states.

 A portion of the financial support for this program is provided by an endowment fund that supports the UMass Extension Greenhouse Crops and Floriculture Program.
 To learn more about this endowment or to make a gift, visit: https://ag.umass.edu/greenhouse-floriculture/make-gift-to-extension-greenhouse-crops-floriculture-program